Encyclopedia of fire safety

 4. Lithium charge-discharge control board -

-1. Racks for the board, sawn out of the instrument cases - 6 pcs.
+1. Racks for the board, sawn from the cases of devices - 6 pcs.

-3. Brackets used to fix the cable to the wall
+3. Staples used to fix the cable to the wall

 4. Stationery eraser